zaksabeast/PokemonRNGGuides/guides/tools/en/Using IPS Patches with Luma and Citra.md

 ## Using IPS files with Luma

+- You will need Luma3DS installed on your 3DS for this.
+   - Instructions for installing Luma3DS: https://3ds.hacks.guide/

 1. Find your game's title ID [using 3dsdb](http://www.3dsdb.com/)
-2. Put your code.ips patch at `/luma/titles/<first half of title ID>/<second half of title ID>/code.ips`
+2. Put your code.ips patch at `/luma/titles/<title ID>/code.ips`

-For example, Ultra Moon would be `/luma/title/00040000/001B5100/code.ips`
+For example, Ultra Moon would be `/luma/title/00040000001B5100/code.ips`

 ## Using IPS files with Citra